20 Travel Tips for Georgia: Actually Useful Things to Know

 Coffee Country or Tea Town: Tea Town, although really there isn’t much prominence of either.
 Georgians drink wine instead 😉

-adjarian khachapuri, Georgian cheese and egg bread boat
+adjarian khachapuri, Georgian bread boat filled with melted cheese and a runny egg yolk

 Decadent Adjarian khachapuri